ChessMax/awesome-programming-languages/README.md

 # D:
 - [Dragon]() - The Dragon is an innovative and practical general-purpose language.
 The supported programming paradigms are imperative, object-oriented, declarative using nested structures, functional and natural programming.
 The language is portable (Windows, Linux, macOS, etc.) and can be used to create Console and GUI.
 The language is designed to be simple, small, flexible and fast..
 # E:
+- [Ecstasy](https://github.com/xtclang/xvm) - Ecstasy is a new, general-purpose, programming language, designed for modern cloud architectures, and explicitly for the serverless cloud.
+Actually, to be completely honest, it's the most amazing programming language ever.
+No, really, it's that awesome.
 - [Enact](https://github.com/enact-lang/enact) - Enact is a new compiled general-purpose programming language that's not designed to be unique or groundbreaking.
 Instead, Enact aims to be familiar, taking advantage of already established techniques and paradigms and making them nicer.
 # F:
 - [Factor](https://github.com/factor/factor/) - Factor is a concatenative, stack-based programming language with high-level features including dynamic types, extensible syntax, macros, and garbage collection.